|

 Back in August 2006 I was sent some screenshots (from a hdw developer) on a 1st gen Mac Pro with swapped in 'Clovertown' Quad-Core CPUs (worked fine/PNP) but that was before the CPUs were officially released and I didn't post them at his request.
 (I still have the folder of those screenshots here.)

-[FYI Several readers asked about a guide to upgrading their 1st Gen Mac Pro's CPUs - here's a link to a Youtube Video guide on Processor swaps in an early an Mac Pro (MacWelt TV - in german) and in mid-Sept.
+[FYI Several readers asked about a guide to upgrading their 1st Gen Mac Pro's CPUs - here's a link to a Youtube Video guide on Processor swaps in an early Mac Pro (MacWelt TV - in german) and in mid-Sept.
 2006 Anandtech posted an article on Upgrading the (1st gen) Mac Pro's CPUs.
 You'll want a 3mm hex wrench to remove the heatsinks - John said he used an Elkind 3mm hex wrench (9-10" long "T" wrench) he bought for appx $4 at ACE Hardware.]

 And back in early Nov 2006 (still linked on Macs/systems page here) I posted a link to Cnet's article with some performance comparison of an 1st gen Mac Pro with original dual-core CPUs vs Quad core Xeon 5355 CPUs.
-(Socketed CPUs are a big plus - the intel-based iMac and mini models have had socketed CPUs also, but the 2009 Mini no longer does apparently.) |
+(Socketed CPUs are a big plus - the early intel-based iMac and mini models had socketed CPUs also but later models don't.) |

-| Return to Accelerate Your Mac! | Top |
+Return to Accelerate Your Mac! | Top |

 |

-| VirtualBox 3.0.2 update (freeware VM) |
+VirtualBox 3.0.2 update (freeware VM) |

-| There's another update to VirtualBox, the freeware VM alternative to Fusion and Parallels desktop.
+There's another update to VirtualBox, the freeware VM alternative to Fusion and Parallels desktop.
 Here's info on v3.0.2 per the changelog:

 "VirtualBox 3.0.2 (released 2009-07-10) Changelog: